nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 - `cvaas_token` string: Token to be used when connected to CloudVision as a Service.

 When syncing from CloudVision, this plugin will create new devices that do not exist in Nautobot.
-In order for this to work properly, you must provide the following default value sin the nautobot config file.
+In order for this to work properly, you must provide the following default values in the nautobot config file.

 - `from_cloudvision_default_site` string: The default site used when syncing creates new devices in Nautobot.
 Defaults to `cloudvision_imported`.
 - `from_cloudvision_default_device_role` string: The default device role used when the syncing creates new devices in Nautobot.
 Defaults to `network`.